Belgian refugees in the Netherlands during the First World War

 During the First World War between 1914 and 1918, approximately one million Belgians fled across the border to the Netherlands.
-These refugees were both civilians who were afraid of the war and the alleged atrocities of the Germans, and soldiers who either deserted or were cut off from their army unit.
+These refugees were both civilians who were afraid of the war and the atrocities of the German troops, and soldiers who either deserted or were cut off from their army unit.

 German advance

 Officially Belgium, like the Netherlands, was a neutral country during the war.
 By 1904 the news had already leaked out that the Germans had a plan to march through Belgium to reach France.
 Precautionary measures were taken against this, including the introduction of conscription.

 On 4 August 1914 Germany invaded Belgium without a formal declaration of war.
 Immediately after the invasion a stream of refugees began to head for the Netherlands.
 On the first day alone 52 Belgian soldiers entered the Netherlands.
 When, on 10 October 1914, the city of Antwerp fell to the advancing German army, an estimated 40,000 soldiers and 1 million private citizens fled to the Netherlands.
 Another estimate from E.H.
 Kossmann and H. Pirenne cites a figure of at least half a million refugees who left Antwerp, of whom hundreds of thousands went to the Netherlands.
 The fleeing military personnel also contained nearly 1,600 British of the 1st Royal Naval Brigade, part of the 63rd (Royal Naval) Division, who had been cut off after orders to retreat failed to reach them at the end of the Siege of Antwerp.